 Interns in the Child/Family Track have the opportunity to provide individual, family, and group therapy, diagnostic intake, psychological assessment, interdisciplinary consultation, and case management services to a range of children and adolescents.
-A portion of these services may be school-based, with interns spending one day per week meeting with clients at an assigned school placement.
 As the training year progresses, interns are offered increasingly challenging and complex cases, with opportunities to weight their caseloads toward a specific area of professional interest, per their training goals.
 Across all training experiences, interns gain exposure collaborating and advocating across the various community systems with which our clients and families interface (including Regional Center, Special Education, child welfare, and public assistance programs).
 Interns may also conduct field work (i.e., home visits, attending IEP meetings) and participate in crisis intervention with licensed clinical staff.
 At the beginning of the training year, interns will receive formal training and LACDMH certification in the following evidence-based and promising practice: Seeking Safety.
-Subject to availability, there may be additional opportunities to receive formal training in specific practices; past examples have included Trauma-Focused CBT, and Managing and Adapting Practices (MAP), and Crisis Oriented Recovery Services (CORS).
-Additional evidence-based models (as listed above) are introduced in individual and group supervision, with supervisors reviewing relevant literature/resources with interns, orienting them to core interventions, and guiding them in delivering these models to clients.
-Interns are also offered Clinic and Field Safety training, a training in Suicide Assessment and Intervention delivered by our Suicide Prevention Center, and a one-day professional assault crisis training (ProACT).
+Subject to availability, there may be additional opportunities to receive formal training in specific practices.
+Interns will complete 10-hr web-based Trauma-Focused CBT (TF-CBT)initial training and will receive supervision/consultation for their TF-CBT cases.
+Additional evidence-based models are introduced in individual and group supervision, with supervisors reviewing relevant literature/resources with interns, orienting them to core interventions, and guiding them in delivering these models to clients.
+Interns are also offered Clinic and Field

+Safety training, a training in Suicide Assessment and Intervention delivered by our Suicide Prevention Center, and a one-day professional assault crisis training (ProACT).